modalitysystems/modalitysoftware-docs/TWAPerformance/DeploymentGuide.md

 ## Before you start

-There are a number of required steps to complete before deploying TWA Performance.
-These are required even if you have other TWA modules already installed.
+There are a number of required steps to complete before deploying Teamwork Analytics Performance.

 As you progress through these steps, make a note of the following three pieces of information which will be required to complete your deployment.